 Mapping Primary Sources as a DHSS Assignment

 Mapping primary sources may be the easiest way into DHSS for you and your students because many of us are already familiar with using online maps and mapping tools to make sense of our space.

-But because DHSS can help us make meaning in new ways, we have to think not just of how your students may engage in a DHSS map, but why.
+But because DHSS can help us make meaning in new ways, we have to think not just of how your students might create a digital map, but why.
 Why will plotting primary sources on a map help us understand a particular idea or concept better than if the sources were not on a map?
-How will students be able to communicate this new layer of meaning?
+How will students be able to communicate their new layers of meaning?

 - Plotting and annotating digital materials on a map

 - Google Maps